-House Bill No. [insert bill number] seeks to amend Montana's motor vehicle laws by prohibiting manufacturers and distributors from compelling new motor vehicle dealers to sell electric vehicles or plug-in hybrid electric vehicles.
-The bill declares any contract provisions that contravene this prohibition as void, reinforcing public policy against coercive practices.
-It also amends Section 61-4-208 of the Montana Code Annotated (MCA) to explicitly include electric and plug-in hybrid vehicles in the list of items that cannot be forced upon dealers, thereby enhancing the rights of franchisees and promoting a fairer marketplace.
+House Bill No. [insert bill number] seeks to amend Montana's motor vehicle laws by prohibiting manufacturers and distributors from compelling new motor vehicle dealers to buy or sell electric vehicles or plug-in hybrid electric vehicles.
+This prohibition is established as contrary to public policy, rendering any contractual agreements that enforce such requirements void.
+The bill also clarifies definitions for "electric vehicle" and "plug-in hybrid electric vehicle" to align with current legal standards.
+Furthermore, it amends Section 61-4-208 of the Montana Code Annotated to explicitly prevent coercion of dealers into accepting deliveries of these vehicle types, thereby reinforcing the autonomy of franchisees against unreasonable demands from manufacturers and distributors.

 HB0550_1(1): 61-4-208